ankidroid/Anki-Android/annotations/README.md

 Annotations should now appear

-## Modificiation Instructions
+## Modification Instructions

 * In Android Studio Settings: `jdk.table.xml`
 * You can find the element under one of the `<jdk>` elements as a `file://` URL:
-* Removing this line will allow the selection of another annotations root.
+* Removing this line will allow the selection of another annotation root.

 Sample:
 ```xml